mozilla/cipherscan/README.md

 ==========
 A very simple way to find out which SSL ciphersuites are supported by a target.

-Run: ./cipherscan www.google.com:443
+On Linux x86_64 run: ./cipherscan www.google.com:443
-And watch.
+On any other *nix or *tux run: ./cipherscan -o /path/to/openssl www.google.com:443 and watch.

 The newer your version of openssl, the better results you'll get.
-Older versions of OpenSSL don't support TLS1.2 ciphers, elliptic curves, etc...
-Build Your Own!
+Versions of OpenSSL below 1.0.1 don't support TLS1.2 ciphers, elliptic curves, etc...
+Build your own or test what your system's OpenSSL supports.

+Cipherscan should work fine on Linux, Mac OS X, Solaris, Illumos, SmartOS, OpenIndiana if you specify a an openssl binary with -o.

 Options
 -------
-Enable benchmarking by setting DOBENCHMARK to 1 at the top of the script.
+Enable benchmarking by passing -b|--benchmark

-You can use one of the options below (only one. yes, I know...)
+You can the options below.

-Use '-v' to get more stuff to read.

-Use '-a' to force openssl to test every single cipher it know.

-Use '-json' to output the results in json format
+-a | --allciphers   Test all known ciphers individually at the end.
+-b | --benchmark    Activate benchmark mode.
+-h | --help         Shows this help text.
+-j | --json         Output results in JSON format.
+-o | --openssl      /path/to/the/openssl binary you want to use.
+-v | --verbose      Increase verbosity.

 ```
-$ ./cipherscan -json www.google.com:443
+linux $ ./cipherscan -json www.google.com:443
 ```

 Example
 -------

+Testing plain SSL/TLS:
 ```
 $ ./cipherscan www.google.com:443
 ...................